vmware-archive/vsphere-storage-for-kubernetes/documentation/existing.md

 root@kubernetes-master [ ~ ]#
 ```

-* If API server is running in the container, kill and restart API container.
+* If API server is running in the container, restart API container.
 If API server is running as service, restart service for API server.

 ```
 root@kubernetes-master [ ~ ]# docker ps | grep apiserver